 - Must have ongoing professional development and utilize opportunities such as Wilderness Medical Society and Wilderness Risk Management conferences.

-- Wilderness First Responder, EMR (or equivalent), Outdoor Emergency Care, EMT, Paramedic, RN, MD, etc. are considered an asset.
+- Hold current certification in either Wilderness First Responder, Outdoor Emergency Care, EMT, Paramedic, RN, MD, etc. from a valid, licensing organization or agency.

 In order to teach for Center for Wilderness Safety, all instructor candidates; regardless of which course(s) they wish to teach, must successfully complete an Instructor Fundamentals course.
 This course is designed to help give instructor candidates the key foundation needed to be an extraordinary instructor.

 At the successful completion of the instructor fundamentals course, the instructor candidate will then be able to choose the courses that they wish to instruct, and work on learning course specifics.
 After he or she has successfully completed and passed the instructor fundamentals course as well as all cognitive and practical testing, the instructor candidate will be able to sign an instructor agreement with Center for Wilderness Safety.
 This agreement will authorize the instructor to be able to use CWS materials, offer courses on their own, and use the CWS name.